Robert McNamara

-Robert Strange McNamara (/ˈmæknəˌmærə/; June 9, 1916 – July 6, 2009) was an American businessman and government official who served as the eighth United States secretary of defense from 1961 to 1968 under Presidents John F. Kennedy and Lyndon B. Johnson at the height of the Cold War.
+Robert Strange McNamara (/ˈmæknəˌmærə/; June 9, 1916 – July 6, 2009), also known by his initials RSM, was an American businessman and government official who served as the eighth United States secretary of defense from 1961 to 1968 under presidents John F. Kennedy and Lyndon B. Johnson at the height of the Cold War.
 He remains the longest-serving secretary of defense, having remained in office over seven years.
 He played a major role in promoting the U.S. involvement in the Vietnam War.
 McNamara was responsible for the institution of systems analysis in public policy, which developed into the discipline known today as policy analysis.

 McNamara graduated from the University of California, Berkeley, and Harvard Business School.
 He served in the United States Army Air Forces during World War II.
 After World War II, Henry Ford II hired McNamara and a group of other Army Air Force veterans to work for the Ford Motor Company, reforming Ford with modern planning, organization, and management control systems.
 After briefly serving as Ford's president, McNamara accepted an appointment as secretary of defense in the Kennedy administration.

 McNamara became a close adviser to Kennedy and advocated the use of a blockade during the Cuban Missile Crisis.
 Kennedy and McNamara instituted a Cold War defense strategy of flexible response, which anticipated the need for military responses short of massive retaliation.
-During the Kennedy administration, McNamara presided over a build-up of U.S. soldiers in South Vietnam.
+During the Johnson administration, McNamara presided over a build-up of U.S. soldiers in South Vietnam.
 After the 1964 Gulf of Tonkin incident, the number of U.S. soldiers in Vietnam escalated dramatically.
 McNamara and other U.S. policymakers feared that the fall of South Vietnam to a Communist regime would lead to the fall of other governments in the region.

 McNamara grew increasingly skeptical of the efficacy of committing U.S. troops to South Vietnam.
 In 1968, he resigned as secretary of defense to become president of the World Bank.
 He served as its president until 1981, shifting the focus of the World Bank from infrastructure and industrialization towards poverty reduction.
 After retiring, he served as a trustee of several organizations, including the California Institute of Technology and the Brookings Institution.
 In later writings and interviews, including his memoir, McNamara expressed regret for some of the decisions he made during the Vietnam War.